 - your water use, enabling you to be more aware of how much water you’re using

-- potential internal leaks on your property through a leak alert, so you can fix the leak quickly, reducing water wastage and saving you money.
+- possible water leaks on your property through a leak alert, so you can take action quickly if needed to save water and avoid potentially high bills.

 The process explained